izzehtm/ucsrl/README.md

 b) the style guide suggested by the Australian Government Style Manual (can be found at: https://www.stylemanual.gov.au/accessible-and-inclusive-content/literacy-and-access)

 The results have been summarised in a Substack post.
-You can find the post here: [insert URL]
+You can find the post here: https://thepropagandaclinic.substack.com/p/analysis-are-aussie-unions-using-6f9

 **Suggested Workflow**